faruquesarker/cdk-ec2-instance/README.md

-# CDK EC2 Instance Stack with Custom Tags
+# CDK EC2 Instance Stack with Custom Resource Tags

 This repo will create EC2 Instance in new VPC with Systems Manager enabled and tag the resources for cost-optimization